Back in the old days of 2015, I discovered Amazon FBA and selling private label products on Amazon. Now I've been able to sell an Amazon FBA business.

 I had the expectation that it would take at least 3 to 4 months to find an interested buyer.
 However, after about 40 days, I already had a verbal agreement with a buyer after negotiating the deal.

 I was also very impressed with how professional the Empire Flippers process was.
+I know lots of people that have had positive experiences selling Adsense sites and other businesses to them.
 They were very helpful in getting my P&L cleaned up and gathering the other documentation necessary for potential buyers to look at.